aeyoll/roadburnCalendarApp/README.md

 Want to contribute?
 -------------------

-I used Yeoman to build the app:
+I used Yeoman to build the app.

 Yeoman installation (requires Node.js):